rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/2 - Process/readme.md

     _Creating a Stream Analytics job_

 1. Name the job "polar-bear-analytics" and place it in the "streaminglab-rg" resource group that you created in the previous lab.
 Specify **South Central US** as the location.
 (That's important, because your IoT hub is in the same region, and while you are not charged for data that moves within a data center, you typically *are* charged for data that moves *between* data centers.
-In addition, locating services that talk to each other in the same region reduces latency.)
+In addition, locating services that are connected to each other in the same region reduces latency.)
 Make sure **Hosting environment** is set to **Cloud**, and then click the **Create** button.

     ![Specifying parameters for the Stream Analytics job](Images/create-stream-analytics-job.png)

     _Specifying parameters for the Stream Analytics job_

 1. Open the "streaminglab-rg" resource group and click **polar-bear-analytics** to open the Stream Analytics job in the portal.
-If the Stream Analytics doesn't appear in the resource group, click the **Refresh** button at the top of the blade until it does.
+If the Stream Analytics job doesn't appear in the resource group, click the **Refresh** button at the top of the blade until it does.

     ![Opening the Stream Analytics job](Images/open-stream-analytics-job.png)